tridge/cuav/capturescripts/chameleon/Readme.txt

 To build this module, run:
 python setup.py build_ext --inplace

+For capturing options, take a look at the source of py_catpure.py

 -----------APM Config--------
 Typically, the companion computer would be connected to the TELEM2 port